michaelryap/responsive-images-tutorial/README.md

 <sub>The maximim width of the sites like the one pictured above is 1,440 pixels.
 On a 4K display more than one thousand pixels occupy the space to the its right and left hand side.
 On a 5K display, almost two thousand pixels buffers each side.</sub>

-Since [2010](http://alistapart.com/article/responsive-web-design), savvy developers have been building sites with fluid widths—whereby its grid, images, and text dynamically scale according to the width of the observing browser.
+Since [2010](http://alistapart.com/article/responsive-web-design), savvy developers like [The Great Discontent](http://thegreatdiscontent.com) have been building sites with fluid widths—whereby its grid, images, and text dynamically scale according to the width of the observing browser.

 ![alt tag](docs/discontent-hero.jpg)

-<sub>Notice how the layout of [The Great Discontent](http://thegreatdiscontent.com) on a 4K display occupies the entire width of the observing browser.</sub>
+<sub>Notice how the layout of The Great Discontent on a 4K display occupies the entire width of the observing browser.</sub>

 ![alt tag](docs/discontent-body.jpg)